 Alfred Parker Park

-At Alfred Parker Park, you will find a green space, mowed and maintained, and shaded by many trees.
+At the park, you will find a green space, mowed and maintained, and shaded by many trees.
 Planter boxes house the trees, boxes which double as perfect seating.
 This park does not have water access, and there is a chain-link fence preventing people from jumping into the lake for safety reasons.
 If you’d like to head to a park area on Put-in-Bay with water access, you can check out South Bass Island State Park.

 Alfred Parker Park is one of the more isolated attractions on the island, perfect for getting away when downtown is getting a little too hectic.
 But the wonderful thing about Put-in-Bay is that nothing is out of range.
-If you’re staying at the Island Club, you can call in a pick-up order to Joe’s Bar and Restaurant? and take it up to Alfred Parker Park, a great secluded spot for a lunchtime picnic.
-Just make sure to clean up after yourself, because Alfred Parker Park is a Put-in-Bay treasure!
+If you’re staying at the Island Club, you can call in a pick-up order to Joe’s Bar and Restaurant and take it up to Alfred Parker Park, a great secluded spot for a lunchtime picnic.
+Just make sure to clean up after yourself, because this park is a Put-in-Bay treasure!